 There are tax planning opportunities here too.
 If you don’t want to physically pay yourself a dividend at a set point in time, but you have some of your basic rate tax band remaining and the company has sufficient profits, you can declare a dividend immediately payable with the intention of taking cash at a later date.
 This ensures the dividend falls into a certain tax year and allows you to fully utilise your tax allowances year on year.

 As part of an overhaul of dividend taxation, a new ‘dividend allowance’ was implemented from 6th April 2016.
 This currently applies to the first £2,000 of dividend income (from April 2018 onwards).
 This amount is taxed at zero rate so it is advantageous to take at least £2,000 in the tax year, no matter what tax rate band you fall into.

-2) How often should I pay myself dividends?
+2) How often should I take dividends?
 I’ve been told that monthly payments might look like disguised salary

 You can pay yourself dividends as often as you like, although we generally recommend monthly or quarterly.